Aaratrika-Chakraborty/heinz-95729-project-main/ml/README.md

 python knn.py
 ```

-You will need to input the restaurant feature listed in "features.txt".
+For single usage, the user will need to input the restaurant features listed in "features.txt".

+For example, the user can input "Cab" as a feature.
+Also, the user can input several features as "Cab, American".
+Capitalized and comma-splitted.

 Then, you will get the search list, user-based result list, content-based result list and intersection list.